Th0ught09/QScores-Archiver/README.md

 The dependencies between the various modules is depicted in the figure below (generated using `cmake` with the `--graphviz` option):

 ![Dependencies](./dependencies.svg)

-###  Docker
-A `Dockerfile` has been provided to build a container with all the dependencies installed.
-To build the container run:

-    docker build -t <name> .

 Software Documentation